Capturing vertical information in radially symmetric flow using hyperbolic shallow water moment equations

-\begin{remark} According to Theorem \ref{theorem:eigenvaluesNN}, the roots of the system matrix of a hyperbolic axisymmetric system with full velocity expanded are real.
-However, for vanishing first coefficient \(\alpha_1\) all eigenvalues \eqref{eigenvalues1} and \eqref{eigenvalues2} are equal to \(v_{r,m}\).
-To have hyperbolicity in this case, the eigenspace spanned by the eigenvalues needs to have the same dimension as the multiplicity of the eigenvalue.
-The same observation is made in the hyperbolic axisymmetric systems with radial velocity expanded, see Theorem \ref{theorem:eigenvaluesN0}; the eigenvalues \ref{eigenvalues_n0} collide when \(\alpha_1=0\).
-A direct numerical computation reveals that the hyperbolic axisymmetric systems with radial velocity expanded are hyperbolic at least up to order \(N_r=5\), but the hyperbolic axisymmetric system with full velocity expanded are not hyperbolic for order \(N=1,2,3,4,5\). \end{remark}
+\begin{remark} According to Theorem \ref{22OrderCharPol}, the roots of the system matrix of a hyperbolic axisymmetric system are real.
+However, for vanishing first coefficient \(\alpha_1\) all eigenvalues \eqref{eigenvalues1} and \eqref{eigenvalues2} are collapsing to \(v_{r,m}\), which can lead to problems diagonalizing the matrix. \end{remark}

-Remark \ref{remark:multiplicity_NNHASWME} suggests a condition for the hyperbolic axisymmetric systems with full velocity expanded to be hyperbolic.